All Episodes

 Mind Over Matter with Loyd Auerbach

-Today, Lorne speaks with world-renowned paranormal expert and parapsychologist Loyd Auerback about the incredible power of the mind.
+Today, Dr. Lorne speaks with world-renowned paranormal expert and parapsychologist Loyd Auerback about the incredible power of the mind.
 From bending spoons to healing diseases, humans can do much more than you may know.
 The body has an innate ability to heal — otherwise, you wouldn’t be alive.
 The key to solid health is consciously setting an intention to self-heal while holding the right mindset.

 Julia Mossbridge